w3c/png/tools.md

 [Homepage](https://www.nayuki.io/page/png-file-chunk-inspector) and source at [nayuki/ Nayuki-web-published-code/png-file-chunk-inspector/](https://github.com/nayuki/Nayuki-web-published-code/tree/master/png-file-chunk-inspector)

 Browser-based checker written in Javascript.
 No libpng dependency.
+Now supports APNG.
+Does not support other Third Edition chunks.

-Chris Lilley has experimentally extended it to add cICP, APNG support (easy since it is all JavaScript).
+Chris Lilley had experimentally extended it to add cICP, APNG support (easy since it is all JavaScript).

 ### fotoforensics